aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ![Subtitle component](screenshots/subtitle.png)

-The `images` directory contains a few dog silhouettes.
+The `server/public/images` directory contains a few dog silhouettes.
 Try modifying the components to add an image for each `Dog`.